Man, 28, arrested in deaths of couple hiking in Arkansas State Park - UPI.com

 Police were dispatched at 2:40 p.m. local time Saturday.

-Gov. Sarah Huckabee Sanders said Wednesday in a statement on X: "No news can heal the enormous harm done to the Brink family in last weekend's crime, but this announcement is a comfort and reassurance for our State.
+Gov. Sarah Huckabee Sanders, who appeared at the news confernce, said Wednesday in a statement on X: "No news can heal the enormous harm done to the Brink family in last weekend's crime, but this announcement is a comfort and reassurance for our State.

 "Let there be no mistake -- we do not tolerate violent crime in Arkansas.
 If you target innocent people, law enforcement will hunt you down and bring you to justice."